ppfeufer/eve-online-killboard-widget/README.md

 Works best with the [EVE Online WordPress Theme](https://github.com/ppfeufer/eve-online-wordpress-theme)

 ### Installation
+- Simply [download the archive](https://github.com/ppfeufer/eve-online-killboard-widget/archive/master.zip) or one of the [releases](https://github.com/ppfeufer/eve-online-killboard-widget/releases)
+- Unzip it
+- Rename the folder to `eve-online-killboard-widget` (This is important, otherwise updates might not work as expected)
-To install the plugin simply [download the archive](https://github.com/ppfeufer/eve-online-killboard-widget/archive/master.zip) or one of the [releases](https://github.com/ppfeufer/eve-online-killboard-widget/releases), unzip it and copy the folder into your plugin directory in your WordPress installation.
+- Copy the folder into your plugin directory in your WordPress installation.

 ### Set Up
-Find your widget in Appearance -> Widgets and select the EVE Online Killboard Widget.
-Drag and drop this widget into a sidebar and set it up there.
+- Find your widget in Appearance -> Widgets and select the EVE Online Killboard Widget.
+- Drag and drop this widget into a sidebar and set it up there.
 The settings are self explaining, I hope.

 ### Additional Information
 - [License](LICENSE)